Vortex microflow inducer that enables detection of ultra-low concentrations of species in sensors

 The common challenges in environmental control, wastewater management, and aquaculture include:

-1. Detection of species present in very low concentrations in small sample sizes.
+1. Detecting species present in very low concentrations in small sample sizes.

-2. The need for a technique that can be performed at point-of-testing.
+2. Using a technique that can be performed at point-of-testing.

-3. Low cost and minimal time required for analysis.
+3. Ensuring low cost and minimum time for analysis.

 In the last decade, new sensor technologies have emerged that can meet these challenges.
 However, these sensors require the sample to flow over the sensor surface, and importantly, detection is only possible if the target species in flow makes contact with the sensor surface.
 This is one of the key technological hurdles that today’s microfluidics sensors have not overcome yet.

-In the VORTEX SENSOR project, vortices will be induced in the flow channel with acoustic streaming, an approach which was developed in ERC Starting Grant EVODIS.
+In VORTEX SENSOR, vortices will be induced in the flow channel with acoustic streaming, an approach which was developed in ERC Starting Grant EVODIS.
 This will enable long-range transport of compounds towards the sensor surface.

 In VORTEX SENSOR, a prototype of the very first biosensor with vortex microflow inducer will be built, and its performance will be validated with two relevant pathogens for aquaculture of salmon.